 INTRAVENOUS SEDATION (Monitored Anesthesia Care)

 Anesthesia is administered through an intravenous line (IV) that has been started in your hand or your arm.
-Your Anesthesiologist will give you medicine through the IV to make you comfortable and likely sedated.
+Your anesthesia provider will give you medicine through the IV to make you comfortable and likely sedated.

 Because you receive anesthesia for this procedure you cannot leave The Stone Center without the accompaniment of an adult.
 Plan to have someone with you for 24 hours after the procedure.
 For 24 hours you CANNOT do the following: